peterc/vectorstore/README.md

 ### Working with Quantized Vectors

-VectorStore also supports quantized mode for memory efficient storage.
-Simply initialise the store with the `quantized: true` option:
+VectorStore also supports 1 bit vector quantization so that vectors can be stored in a bitfield (using a string) for a significant memory use reduction at the cost of accuracy, particularly on low dimension vectors (high dimension vectors such as used for text embeddings will do a LOT better).
+Initialize the store with the `quantized: true` option:

 ```ruby
 store = VectorStore.new(quantized: true)
 store.add("vectorQ", [1.0, -1.0, 1.0, -1.0, 1.0, -1.0, 1.0, -1.0])
 ```

-## Features

-- **Vector Storage:** Easily add and retrieve vectors with unique keys.
-- **Cosine Similarity:** Compute similarities between vectors.
-- **Closest Match:** Find the closest vectors to a given query vector.
-- **Serialization:** Serialize the vector store to JSON for persistence.
-- **Quantization:** Optional 1-bit quantization to reduce memory footprint.
-- **Save/Load:** Persist vector store to disk and reload it.

 ## Running the Tests

 This project uses Minitest.
-To run the tests, simply execute:
+To run the tests:

 ```bash
 rake test